Opentrons/opentrons/api/docs/source/v2/new_modules.rst

 Modules currently supported are the Temperature, Magnetic and Thermocycler Module.

-This documentation and modules API is subject to change.
-Check :ref:`protocol-api-modules` or on our github for updated information.
+This is not an exhaustive list of functionality for modules.
+Check :ref:`protocol-api-modules` or on our github for full explanations of methods.

-This code is only valid on software version 4.0.0 or later.

 Loading your Module onto a deck
 ===============================